google/WebFundamentals/src/content/en/tools/chrome-devtools/index.md

 ### Elements
 <img src="images/elements-panel.png" alt="Elements Panel" class="attempt-right">
-Use the Elements panel to iterate on the layout and design of your site by freely manipulating the DOM and CSS.
+Iterate on the layout and design of your site by freely manipulating the DOM and CSS.

 * [Inspect and Tweak Your Pages](/web/tools/chrome-devtools/inspect-styles/)
 * [Edit Styles](/web/tools/chrome-devtools/inspect-styles/edit-styles)